TanjaKec/rtoolbox/content/module2/DataWrangling/_index.en.markdown

 ## 10 Afghanistan Asia       1997    41.8 22227415      635.
 ```

-Can you tell what each of the two functions does⁉️
+Can you tell what each of the two functions does?!

 Do we have the information about the structure of the data? 🤔 We can examine the structure using <span style="color:red">`str()`</span> function, but the **output could look messy** and hard to follow if the data set is big. 🤪